 Zero data governance burden

-In healthcare, finance, and government, using data — any data — triggers governance processes.
+In healthcare, finance, and government, using data, any data, triggers governance processes.
 Even "public" calibration datasets like WikiText or C4 may have terms that conflict with your organisation's data policies.
-With RAM, there is no data to govern.
+With RAM, there's no data to govern.
 The model's weights are the only input, and you already have a licence for those.

 Instant model updates

-When a new model version drops — Qwen4, Llama 5, whatever comes next — teams using calibration-dependent methods need to restart their entire quantization pipeline.
+When a new model version drops, Qwen4, Llama 5, whatever comes next, teams using calibration-dependent methods have to restart their entire quantization pipeline.
 Re-source appropriate calibration data (the new model may have different training characteristics).
 Re-run calibration passes.
 Re-validate.

 With RAM: download new weights, run analysis, deploy.
 Thirteen minutes from download to production-ready quantization.
-When models are released monthly or faster, this speed difference is the difference between deploying state-of-the-art and always being one version behind.
+When models ship monthly or faster, this speed difference is the difference between running the latest and always being one version behind.

 Cross-domain portability

 Calibration data is domain-specific.
-A model quantized with English text calibration may perform worse on code generation.
+A model quantized with English text calibration may perform worse on code.
 A model calibrated on general text may degrade on medical terminology.
-RAM's data-free approach means the quantization is domain-agnostic.
-The bit-width allocation reflects the intrinsic mathematical properties of each tensor, not the statistical properties of whatever calibration sample you happened to choose.
+RAM's data-free approach makes quantization domain-agnostic.
+It produces the same result regardless of your deployment domain, because there's no calibration sample to bias it.

 The Inverse Scaling Advantage